Healthy communities are built on a foundation of healthy children, youth and adults.

 In all cases, comparisons to state statistics reflect the state excluding New York City.

 About 8% of Dutchess residents lacked health insurance in 2014.
 More than 8% of babies had low birth weights, above the state rate.
 Infant mortality was slightly higher (5.6) than the state at 5.1 deaths per 1,000 live births in 2014.
-The rates of people living HIV and AIDS in Dutchess both increased over the decade, while mental health clinic visits decreased.
+The rates of people living HIV and AIDS in Dutchess both decreased over the decade, while mental health clinic visits decreased.

 In 2014, 8% of Dutchess residents under age 65 lacked health insurance, on par with the statewide rate and below the national rate of 14%.
 Dutchess’ rate of uninsured residents was below the rate in Ulster (9%) and on par with Orange.